Posts

 Image

 How Hard Is It to Nail Down Superman's Personality?
 Published by GraphicAudio in March of 2014 Adapted from the novel It's Superman by Tom De Haven Multicast performance Duration; Approximately 7 hours Let me be clear from the beginning about two things: 1) I am a Superman fan 2) I do not mind re-makes or re-interpretations so long as they are done respectfully of the source material.
-However, this book does not do that, with the exception of Lex Luthor.
+However, It's Superman does not do that, with the exception of Lex Luthor.
 This re-imagined world of Superman is set in the 1930s, which I liked as a choice because that's when Superman was created.
 Most of the first part of the book deals with a struggling Lois Lane living with a a freelance photographer named Willi Berg in an apartment in New York City (the book dispenses with the Metropolis conceit).
 Lois is much more worldly than I have ever seen her, but I was fine with that.
-Willi Berg witnesses Lex Luthor, a New York City politician, in the middle of a crime and disco
+Willi Berg witnesses Lex Luthor, a New York City politician, in the middle of a crime and d...

 Superman Versus the Ku Klux Klan: The True Story of How the Iconic Superhero Battled the Men of Hate by Rick Bowers